nguyenph17/llm-omni-chatbot/README.md

+# The project is under development, you can check updates in branch dev

 # Omni-LLM-Chatbot

 Omni-LLM-Chatbot is a powerful AI chatbot designed to excel in conversational abilities, retrieving information from documents, and searching for and synthesizing answers from the internet.